Coinsnap/Coinsnap-for-Woocommerce/readme.txt

 * Update: Coinsnap server connection check indication in backend marks as "WooCommerce".
 * Default WooCommerce status for "Settled" is "Completed".
 * Compatibility with WooCommerce 9.6.x. is tested.

+= 1.1.12 :: 2025-03-09 =
+* Fixed Wordpress warning about non-used wp_get_attachment_image() method for Coinsnap payment gateway icon in WooCommerce payment settings.
+* Compatibility with WooCommerce 9.7.x. is tested.